Alan Jackson: 2010s and 2020s

 In 2012, Jackson released the album Thirty Miles West.
 Three singles were released from the album: "Long Way to Go", "So You Don't Have to Love Me Anymore" and "You Go Your Way".
 None of the singles reached the top 20.
 A tour in 2013 supported the album.
 Jackson released his second gospel album, Precious Memories Volume II, on March 26, 2013.
 Later that same year, Jackson released his first (and so far, only) bluegrass album, simply titled The Bluegrass Album.
 Two singles were released from the album: "Blue Ridge Mountain Song" and "Blacktop".
 The album eventually peaked at no. 1 on the Billboard Top Bluegrass Albums chart and no. 3 on the country chart.
 In 2014, Jackson recorded the opening credits song, "A Million Ways to Die", for the film A Million Ways to Die in the West, co-writing the song with Seth MacFarlane and Joel McNeely.

 In August 2014, the Country Music Hall of Fame opened an exhibit celebrating Jackson's 25 years in the music industry.
 It was also announced that he was an artist in residency as well, performing shows on October 8 and 22.
 The exhibit highlights the different milestones in his career with memorabilia collected over the years.
 His twenty-fifth anniversary "Keeping It Country" tour, began on January 8, 2015, in Estero, Florida.
 In January 2015, Jackson began his 25th anniversary "Keepin' It Country" tour, followed in April with the announcement of his twentieth studio album, Angels and Alcohol, which was released on July 17.
 In 2016, Jackson was selected as one of 30 artists to perform on "Forever Country", a mash-up track of "Take Me Home, Country Roads", "On the Road Again" and "I Will Always Love You" which celebrates 50 years of the CMA Awards.
 In 2016 and 2017, Jackson extended his "Keepin' It Country" tour with American Idol alumna Lauren Alaina.
-In August 2016, Legacy Recordings released the collection "Genuine: The Alan Jackson Story" digitally and on three CDs with 59 tracks including eight previously unreleased tracks.
+In August 2016, Legacy Recordings released the collection Genuine: The Alan Jackson Story digitally and on three CDs with 59 tracks including eight previously unreleased tracks which was dedicated to Merle Haggard's memory.
+The collection was initially released as a Walmart exclusive in November 2015, with a worldwide release in August 2016.
 In October 2017, Alan Jackson released a new song titled "The Older I Get" for a planned future studio album.
 The album Where Have You Gone would be released four years later; the record features an even harder, more traditional country sound than Jackson's usual repertoire, with Jackson noting in interviews that he feared that "country music is gone, and it's not coming back."